Frequently Asked Questions

 A: Subscribe to the Learn to Play content to deepen your knowledge.
 And play more – the game has tons of learning content you can discover as you play on.

-Q: I’m a teacher and would like to use your game in class room.
+Q: I’m a teacher and would like to use your game in the classroom.
 Can I?

 A: Please check www.bigbanglegends.com/edu for Teachers version of the game and additional resources for classroom usage.